 If you have issues creating sets, see Images and Sets in Troubleshoot Dynamic Media.

 Start by uploading the image assets for your Image Sets.
 Remember that users can zoom on images in the Image Set Viewer.
 As such, choose your images carefully.
 Make sure that the images are least 2000 pixels in the largest size for optimal zoom detail.
 Dynamic Media can render images up to 25 megapixels each.
 For example, you could use a 5000x5000 megapixel image or any other size combination up to 25 megapixels.

 Image Sets supports many image file formats, but lossless TIFF, PNG, and EPS images are recommended.

 You can upload images for Image Sets as you would upload any other asset in Assets.

 Before creating Image Sets, make sure that the images are the right size and format.

 To create a multiple-view Image Set, you need images that show an item from different points of view or show different aspects of the same item.
-The goal is to highlight the important features of an item so viewers have a complete picture of what it looks like or does.
+The goal is to highlight the important features of an item so viewers have a complete picture of how it appears or what it does.